 Tip: Add the vinegar solution to a reusable spray bottle to make cleanup even more manageable.

-- Baking soda: Baking soda not only removes tough odors but can be made into a paste to scrub off tough-to-clean messes safely.
-To use, add just enough water to make a paste, then spread on spots you need to clean.
+Baking soda: Baking soda removes tough odors and can be made into a paste to scrub off tough-to-clean messes safely.
+Add just enough water to make a paste, then spread it on spots you need to clean.
 Allow to soak, then wipe clean.

-- All-purpose spray: All-purpose cleaning sprays are also safe to use on both the air fryer's exterior and interior.
+All-purpose spray: All-purpose cleaning sprays are also safe for the air fryer's exterior and interior.
 Spray on areas you need to clean and wipe dry with a soft towel.

 Tip: You can make your own natural all-purpose cleaner with a mix of vinegar, water, and essential oils.
 Check online for great recipes!